merlinz01/redpepper/docs/protocol.md

-# Protocol description
+# Communucation Protocol

-Connections are made using TLS over a normal TCP socket.
+Connections are made using TLS over a normal TCP connection initiated by agents.

+Messages are passed both directions over the connection.

+Messages are encoded in Protobuf encoding prefixed with the message's encoded length.
+See `redpepper/common/messages.proto` for the message definitions.

-All messages have predefined behavior depending on the state of the connection.
+Ideally, all messages should have predefined behavior depending on the state of the connection.

+Some messages represent a request/response flow.
+Others are one-way notifications.

+All request/response flows (should) have reasonable timeouts.

+Ping and Pong messages are used for connection keep-alive.

 The user decides whether or not to retry any command.

-All request/response flows (should) have reasonable timeouts.
+## Event handling

 Connect (agent):
 - send Hello with credentials